 Step 1: The bread slices can be toasted or left un-toasted.
 We choose to toast our bread.

-Step 2: Spread the bread with margarine, butter, or even vegan chocolate spread.
+Step 2: Spread the bread with margarine, butter, or perhaps chocolate spread or peanut butter.

 Step 3: Cover the buttered bread with chocolate sprinkles.

 Hagelslag is traditionally enjoyed for breakfast.
-A glass of chilled oat, soya or your usual milk is the perfect accompaniment to Hagelslag, and would make a nice special occasion breakfast such as for a birthday.
+A glass of milk is the perfect accompaniment to Hagelslag, and would make a nice special occasion breakfast such as for a birthday.
+My family like chilled oat milk with their Hagelslag.

 📋 Recipe notes